 The Company encourages all of the directors to attend each annual meeting of shareholders.
 To that end, and to the extent reasonably practicable, the Company regularly schedules a meeting of the Board of Directors on the same day as the Annual Meeting of Shareholders.
-All but one member of the Board of Directors attended the 2004 Annual Meeting of Shareholders.
+All members of the Board of Directors attended the 2005 Annual Meeting of Shareholders.